theodrosmhaile/generals/indiv_differences_skill_learning/Hikosaka et al 2013 Why Skill Matters.md

 ## summary and how does it connect
 - Skill is necessary because it provides the fastest streamlining of object detection and behavior deployment that results in getting a reward quickly.
-- The most efficient way to get a reward is to reduce the time it takes to identify and categorize the object - object skill.
+- The most efficient way to get a reward is to reduce the time it takes to identify and categorize the object - *object skill*.
 - Object skill takes many trials to learn but is durable (long lasting), has a high capacity and is automatic.
 - Automaticity directs attention to high-valued objects even when the current goal has changed.
 - Voluntary search on the other hand is much slower and involves evaluating objects serially by comparing items in capacity limited working memory.